Emaratilicious/PHPLeague-for-WP/readme.txt

 Tags: phpleague, football, sport, league, championship, soccer, handball, volleyball, basketball, hockey Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 1.2.5
+Stable tag: 1.2.8

-PHPLeague for WordPress is the best plugin to manage properly your sports leagues.
-Get the Premium version to enjoy more features.
+PHPLeague for WordPress is the best companion to manage your sports leagues.
+Take the Premium version to get more features.

 == Description ==

-PHPLeague for WordPress is the best plugin to manage properly your sports leagues.
+PHPLeague for WordPress is the best companion to manage your sports leagues.
 This plugin is very customizable and easy to use.
-From now on, get your data directly from your own database - powered by WordPress - instead of relying on another website or widget.
-For people who need more customizations and modularity, the Premium version is waiting for you as soon as it will be released :)
-This plugin can work perfectly for other sports than football like handball, basketball, hockey or volleyball.
+This plugin works perfectly for other sports than football (soccer) like handball, basketball, hockey or volleyball.

-**Some "Core" Features**
+**Basic Features**

 * The League's table and fixtures can be published via your posts/pages
 * Manage as many leagues as you want, no limitations
-* Most of the fill-in part is done automatically
+* Manage as many clubs as you want, no limitations
-* A powerful administration area who simplify your life
+* A very powerful and nice backend to simplify your life
 * A clean (un)installer developed in order to keep your database secure and safe
-* A nice administration area based on the WooThemes Theme.

-**Some "Premium" Features**

-* Match live score system with possibility to link with your posts
-* Prediction system for every league with minimal settings - handle native WordPress users
-* Manage the players profile of your favorite team with stats / charts rendered automatically
-* Link your players' profile with tags and get all their related news
-* Player of the Week/Month of your favorite team through widgets
-* Possibility to vote for the Man of the Match
-* And much more...

 **Languages**